hashicorp/design-system/website/docs/components/form/textarea/partials/code/how-to-use.md

 #### HTML native attributes

 This component supports use of `...attributes`.
 This means you can use all the standard HTML attributes of the `<textarea>` element.
-This can be useful in case you want to add specific native behaviors to the field, that are not exposed directly by the component (e.g., providing a `name` for the control, or adding `min` `max` `minlength` `maxlength` `pattern` attributes to it).
+This can be useful in case you want to add specific native behaviors to the field, that are not exposed directly by the component (e.g., providing a `name` for the control, or adding `min`, `max`, `minlength`, `maxlength`, or `pattern` attributes to it).

 ```handlebars
 <Hds::Form::Textarea::Field name="description" placeholder="Workspace description" minlength="4" maxlength="1024" as |F|>